Maximum residue levels for zoxamide

 Why?

-EFSA suggested reducing the MRLs to the LOD for leaf vegetables, herbs, and edible flowers.
+Following a review of existing MRLs, the European Food Safety Authority (EFSA) suggested reducing the MRLs to the LOD for leaf vegetables, herbs, and edible flowers.
+EFSA (2023) reviewed and supported requests for an import tolerance on onions, garlic, and shallots.

-EFSA supported maintaining the existing MRLs on potatoes, chives, spring onions, and cucurbits, and identified higher levels of MRLs, considered safe for consumers, for tomatoes, aubergines, and honey.
+EFSA identified higher MRLs, considered safe for consumers, for potatoes, tomatoes, aubergines, and honey.

 Timeline

-Products exported before July 2025 that comply with the old MRLs will not be removed from the EU market after July 2025, even if they do not comply with the new MRLs.
+Products imported before 19 August 2025 that comply with the old MRLs will not be removed from the EU market after that date, even if they do not comply with the new MRLs.

 Recommended Actions